adamism/Automata/README.md

 ### Readme
 ###### Automata

-An app written in Swift that implements Cellular Automaton Rule 30
+An app written in Swift that implements the Cellular Automaton Rule 30

 ###### Requirements
 * Provide a visual representation of the output
 * Demonstrate your ability to write unit tests
 * Show off your creativity